-- The air transport in India started in 1911 when the India’s first Aeroplane post services was started between Allahabad and Naini.
+- The air transport in India started in 1911 when India’s first Aeroplane post services were started between Allahabad and Naini.

-- All the airway companies were nationalised in 1953 and were put under two corporations namely – Indian Airlines and Air India.
+- All the airway companies were nationalized in 1953 and were put under two corporations namely – Indian Airlines and Air India.

 Some Important International Air Ports of India